Account Linking Best Practices for Alexa Skills

 Redirect the user

 When your log-in process is complete, don't forget to redirect the user back to the Alexa app.
 For example, if you create a branded success or failure page, make sure to include the redirect step, particularly when a user successfully logs in.
-To successfully redirect the user, make sure to whitelist the Alexa redirect URLs with your authentication provider.
-You can find the URLs to whitelist in the Alexa Redirect URLs entry in the Account Linking section on the developer portal and in the
+To successfully redirect the user, make sure to register the Alexa redirect URLs with your authentication provider.
+You can find the URLs to register in the Alexa Redirect URLs entry in the Account Linking section on the developer portal and in the

 redirect_uri parameter of the authorization request URL.